WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

         cin >> k;

         // 1.
 Find the starting position of k
-        //    Divide the array into two parts, the left part all < k, the right part all >= k.
+        //    Divide the array into two parts, the left part is all < k, and the right part is all >= k.
         //    The answer is the smallest index of the right part. int l = -1, r = n;
         while(l < r - 1) {